J-Wachs/Z21Client/README.md

 * Event-driven architecture for handling responses and updates
 * Asynchronous operations for non-blocking communication
 * Error handling and reconnection logic
-* Support for various protocols used by the z21/Z21 (DCC, Märklin Motorola)
+* Support for the protocols used by the z21/Z21 (DCC, Märklin Motorola)
 * Logging capabilities for debugging and monitoring

 ## What is new in this version